tonytw1/nominatim-ac/README.md

 callback | The name of an optional JSONP callback to wrap the results in

+#### /places/{id}

+Retrieve a single place by the `id` provided in search results.a

+Potentially useful for applications which have identified an OSM id using autocomplete and need to retrieve it's details later in a flow but do not have access to a Nominatim API.

 ### Motivation

 Allowing users to tag content with just a latitude/longitude point loses a lot of the context.